EPA Water Conference

 CPD Approval

 The EPA Water Conference is officially CPD approved by Engineers Ireland.
-CPD credits apply to in‑person attendance only.
+Continuous Professional Development (CPD) credits apply to in‑person attendance only.

 Accommodation